sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

 Doctrine Converter
 ~~~~~~~~~~~~~~~~~~

+The Doctrine Converter attempts to convert request attributes to Doctrine
+entities fetched from the database.
+Two different approaches are possible:

+- Fetch object by primary key
+- Fetch object by one or several fields which contain unique values in the
+  database.

+The following algorithm determines which operation will be performed.

+- If an ``{id}`` parameter is present in the route, find object by primary key.
+- If an option ``'id'`` is configured and matches route parameters, find object by primary key.
+- If the previous rules do not apply, attempt to find one entity by matching
+  route parameters to entity fields.
+You can control this process by
+  configuring ``exclude`` parameters or a attribute to field name ``mapping``.

 By default, the Doctrine converter uses the *default* entity manager.
 This can
 be configured with the ``entity_manager`` option::